-Measure Class: Agency Key Measure Type: Outcome Measure Frequency: Annual Preferred Trend:

-Up

-Frequency Comment: Data results for the State Fiscal Year are available by December

-Measure Baseline Description: 61.5% in Fiscal Year (FY) 2008

-Measure Target Description: 62% in FY 2010
+9- Measure Class: Agency Key Measure Type: Outcome Measure Frequency: Annual Preferred Trend : Up Frequency Comment: Data results for the State Fiscal Year are available by December Measure Baseline Value: 61.5 Date: 6/30/2008 Measure Baseline Description: 61.5% in Fiscal Year (FY) 2008 Measure Target Value: 65 Date: 6/30/2011 Measure Target Description: 62% in FY 2010 and 65% in FY 2011 & 2012

-Data Source and Calculation: Source/Method: As determined from clinical review of a representative sample of medical records performed by the State's External Quality Review Organization (EQRO).
+Data Source and Calculation: As determined from clinical review of a representative sample of medical records performed by the State's External Quality Review Organization (EQRO).
 The EQRO follows the methodology specified in current national Health Employer Data and Information Set (HEDIS) reporting guidelines.
 The reported measure is the "participant ratio" or percentage of children eligible for a well-child screening who received at least one screening during the reporting period.
 This results in a measure of the percentage of children who received a well child visit.